Cubified/vex/README.md

 I wrote this because I was dissatisfied with all the available terminal-based hex editors I could find, namely because they all lacked in one (or more) of these:
 - Speed:  Read/write multi-gigabyte files without chugging (and with color)
-- Navigation:  Move around a file quickly and painlessly
+- Navigation:  Move around a file quickly and painlessly (with both mouse and keyboard)
 - Interface:  Work with me (not against me) to edit files

-In its current state, vex is not yet fully functional.
-However, it is capable of reading and writing to the beginning of files (because scrolling support has not yet been implemented).

 ### Screenshot